 This course covers psychological theory and research related to climate change, with a special focus on effective communication, interventions and behaviour change.

-8 hours of lectures over a 4 week block with 2 seminars for the presentations in week 5.
+8 hours over a 4 week block with a seminar for the presentation in week 5.

 Students will give an oral "TED-talk" style talk in small groups.
 The script/written text will be marked with only a small part of the mark determined by the actual oral delivery.
 This will allow students to create engaging, pre-recorded person-focused talks.
 This will address ILOs 1 to 3.

 In addition, students will write a communication strategy of max.
 500 words outlining how they applied psychological principles of effective communication in their presentation.
 This will address ILOs 4 and 5.